Hildaware/ConsoleBags/README.md

 - Can't use scrolls?
 - Tooltip (backgrounds?) stick around when switching tabs
     - Not sure how to fix this issue
+- Selecting a tab with the mouse and then using keybinds tabs from the original location
+- Keybinds should disable when in combat

 Tech Debt TODOS:
 - InventoryFrame & BankFrame are almost identical